 This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

-You would think staying on St. John, the second smallest of the USVI, would mean sacrificing the availability of good food.
+You would think staying on St. John, the smallest of the three main US Virgin Islands, would mean sacrificing the availability of good food.
 Well, that is definitely not the case, as I can attest to gaining weight from the likes of burgers and key lime pie every time I visit.
 In fact, many of the best restaurants in St. John are some of my favorites in the entire USVI food scene.

 While there are plenty of places to eat on St. John, they are not all equally delicious.
 After twelve years of visits, I have a decent grasp on what’s worth your time and what you can skip.
 Today I’m here to help you narrow down the best restaurants in St. John USVI, since no one wants bad food putting a damper on their trip.
 Let me see if I can talk about these places without getting hungry.